How to Send Emails with PHP Mail() Function and PHP Mailer

 $subject = "Checking PHP mail";

-Enter the subject line for the email here.
+Enter the email subject line here.

 $message = "PHP mail works just fine";